kunukn/ackordion/README.md

 * ul is the root component where an id must be provided
 * li are the accordion items
-* button is the tab-panel
+* button is the toggle
 * section is the wrapper to hide the content on collapsed
 * div is the content area without padding top and bottom
 * article is used to for padding if needed, the element can be removed